slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 - I’m better than everybody so I deserve special treatment.
 - I’m worse than everybody so I deserve special treatment.

+Hints:

+- People will tolerate a bit of arrogance if you are talented and still young; but once you get older, you understand that you could have attracted many more opportunities if you had had the intelligence to learn humility earlier in life.

 > *"A good deed dies when it is spoken about."
 -- vox populi*

 > *"I am not young enough to know everything."
 -- Oscar Wilde [1854]*

+> *"Cynicism such as one finds very frequently among the most highly educated young men and women of the West results from the combination of comfort with powerlessness.
+Powerlessness makes people feel that nothing is worth doing, and comfort makes the painfulness of this feeling just endurable."
+-- Bertrand Russell [1872]*

 > *"The first part of life is devoted to forming an healthy ego.
 The second half is going inward and letting go of it."
 -- Carl Jung [1875]*